Frequently asked questions

 - Ensure that an alternative dispute resolution process is provided, if both parties to the contract agree to participate

-Who is the Procurement Ombudsman?
+Who is the Procurement Ombud?

-To whom does the Procurement Ombudsman report?
+To whom does the Procurement Ombud report?

-The Procurement Ombudsman reports to the Minister of Public Services and Procurement.
-The Procurement Ombudsman submits an annual report to the Minister who is required to table it in Parliament.
+The Procurement Ombud reports to the Minister of Public Services and Procurement.
+The Procurement submits an annual report to the Minister who is required to table it in Parliament.
 The Minister does not get involved in the day-to-day operations of the Office or in the content of the Office's reports.

 The Office helps preserve the integrity of the federal procurement process by reviewing complaints from suppliers about the award or administration of a contract and making balanced recommendations.

-Office of the Procurement Ombudsman (OPO) also helps facilitate the resolution of contract disputes through alternative dispute resolution (ADR).
+Office of the Procurement Ombud (OPO) also helps facilitate the resolution of contract disputes through alternative dispute resolution (ADR).
 For disputes about terms and conditions of a contract, the Office can provide an ADR service if both parties to the contract (supplier and federal department) agree to participate.
 The goal is to get people talking, arrive at solutions, preserve business relationships and avoid costly litigation.

 For recurring or systemic procurement issues, the Office may undertake a review of procurement practices in one or across a number of federal departments.
-Reviews provide the Procurement Ombudsman with the opportunity to make recommendations to help strengthen fairness, openness and transparency in federal procurement practices.
+Reviews provide the Procurement Ombud with the opportunity to make recommendations to help strengthen fairness, openness and transparency in federal procurement practices.

 The Office also shares information on effective practices identified in the federal government and other jurisdictions to highlight leadership and reinforce positive initiatives in the field of procurement.

-When dealing with complaints about contract award or contract administration, the Procurement Ombudsman will provide each party to the dispute with a report containing his findings.
+When dealing with complaints about contract award or contract administration, the Procurement Ombud will provide each party to the dispute with a report containing his findings.
 The full report is then posted on our website.

 For all reviews of the procurement practices of federal organizations, the final report is posted on our website where it is accessible by departments and agencies, procurement officials, suppliers and the general public.
-The Procurement Ombudsman also provides the final review report to the Deputy Heads of the federal organizations subject to the review.
+The Procurement Ombud also provides the final review report to the Deputy Heads of the federal organizations subject to the review.

-Finally, the Procurement Ombudsman produces an annual report in which he reports on all activities carried out by his office throughout the year.
+Finally, the Procurement Ombud produces an annual report in which he reports on all activities carried out by his office throughout the year.
 The Minister of Public Services and Procurement tables this report in Parliament.

 Procurement practice reviews are independent and objective examinations of federal procurement practices to assess their fairness, openness and transparency.
 Among other things, OPO considers the consistency of the practices with applicable laws, policies, guidelines and standards in the course of its assessment.
 Practice reviews may cover one or multiple federal organizations.
 Please refer to OPO’s What to Expect: Procurement Practice Review Guide for more information on what a federal official can expect from OPO’s procurement practice review process.